vrkljam/Blackjack/README.md

 The winner is the first to get to 10 wins.
 A new game can be started by clicking on 'New Game'

+## Difficulties
+- Creating a table top from scratch and using the CSS to place items where I wanted.
+- Coding the rules for player hand totals.
+- Allowing the player to choose either a value of one or eleven when it received an Ace.
+- How to clear the board and start a new game after 10 wins.
+- Hiding one of the dealer's cards until after the player was done.

+## Future Additions
+- Multiplayer mode.
+- Tournament mode with a timer.
+- Betting with chips.
+- Dialog box to communicate between players and or dealer.